 There are some staples that pretty much all fitness trackers will offer.
 Those include letting you count your steps and nudging you when you’ve not been moving around enough through the day and maybe even letting you know when you’re close to your daily goal.
 All trackers will monitor your sleep and tell you how long you’ve slept and when you fell asleep.
-Trackers with heart rate monitors can plot your heart rate throughout the day and night to let you see if there’s any odd spikes or drops.
+Trackers with heart rate monitors can plot your heart rate throughout the day and night to let you see if there are any odd spikes or drops.

 There are some features that not all trackers necessarily offer that can help give you a richer tracker experience overall and just make them easier to get on with day-to-day.
 One that we’d pick out is waterproofing.
 If you’re meant to wear it all the time, then you need something that will let you do it.
 A tracker that carries a 5ATM waterproof rating is desirable if you spend some time in the pool swimming or you like the idea of not having to take off your fitness tracker before you jump in the shower.
 This type of rating ensures this is something that can be submerged in water into pretty deep depths and is something you don’t have to worry about washing the dishes with or getting very sweaty with.